jwrunge/manifold/README.md

 Reactive state, easy ad-hoc modules, and dynamic markup fragment loading from the server.
 Wicked small and 0% magic.

-Copper is a small, simple, drop-in reactivity library that enables you to propagate value changes to variables and DOM elements.
+Manifold is a small, simple, drop-in reactivity library that enables you to propagate value changes to variables and DOM elements.

-At xx minified and g-zipped, Copper is xx smaller than [React](https://react.dev/) and xx smaller than [Vue.js](https://vuejs.org/).
+At xx minified and g-zipped, Manifold is xx smaller than [React](https://react.dev/) and xx smaller than [Vue.js](https://vuejs.org/).
 An equivalent app in [Svelte](https://svelte.dev/) is about x% bigger.

-Copper does all of this while staying as invisible as possible: reactive updates are [progressive enhancements](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) to your core HTML markup; you can better maintain [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between your markup and reactive logic; and your application remains just as flexible, modular, and refactorable as it would be if you didn't use it at all.
+Manifold does all of this while staying as invisible as possible: reactive updates are [progressive enhancements](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) to your core HTML markup; you can better maintain [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) between your markup and reactive logic; and your application remains just as flexible, modular, and refactorable as it would be if you didn't use it at all.

-Despite its small size, Copper also strives to be modular, so that you are including as little bloat as possible.
-There are three Copper modules:
+Despite its small size, Manifold also strives to be modular, so that you are including as little bloat as possible.
+There are three Manifold modules:

 * **The client-side reactivity module** - enable reactive linking between Svelte-inspired stores, variables, and the DOM.
 SIZE???
 * **The remote reactivity module** - prompt granular changes in response to HTTP requests, like a stripped-down [htmx](https://htmx.org/).
 Omit this module if you are using something like htmx already; include it if you need to respond to non-HTML responses from your server.
 SIZE???
 * **The web components module** - easily spin up ad-hoc web components that integrate seamlessly with your existing component library.
 SIZE???

-You may be interested in Copper if:
+You may be interested in Manifold if:

 * Monolithic reactive libraries like React, Vue, or Svelte introduce too much complexity, bloat, or lock-in for your application
 * You want to make your MPA more dynamic (maybe you're using [Astro?](https://astro.build/))